tippi-fifestarr/documentation/docs/vrf/v2/subscription/design.md

 {% include 'sections/vrf-v2-subscription-common.md' %}

-This section explains how to generate random numbers using the subscription method.
+This section explains how to generate random numbers using the subscription method. <b> note: it's not on rinkybe its on goerli </b>

 <p>
   https://www.youtube.com/watch?v=rdJ5d8j1RCg